poti35/mysql-wordpress-mc/README.md

 * Persistent Volumns (life cicle of disk not linked to Pods).
 * Services for allow Pods to locaste each other.
-* Load Balancer Balanceador de carga externo para exponer los servicios externamente.
+* Load Balancer, a external load balancer to expose the services.
-* Despliegues para asegurar que los Pods se mantengan en funcionamiento.
+* Deployments to ensure that the Pods remain operational.
-* Secrets para almacenar contraseñas confidenciales.
+* Secrets to store confidential passwords.

 ### Pre-requisitos

-Para nuestro ejemplo necesitaremos instalar Minikube y el comando Kubectl, en nuestra máquina.
+For our example we will need to install Minikube and the Kubectl command on our machine.

 #### KUBECTL